MENU

 ~The Crow Myojin of Yui

-A deity for which there are only three places in Japan?
-A small hokora (stone) dedicated to the god Karasu Myojin still remains in the Yui area.
-The Myojin is very popular among the locals because when a wart or other protuberance forms on the skin, if the Myojin’s stone is brushed against it, the wart or other protuberance will fall off.
+A small hokora dedicated to Karasu Myojin, one of only three such deities in Japan, still remains in the Yui area.
+A small hokora (stone) dedicated to the Crow Myojin still remains in the Yui area.
+This Myojin is very popular among the locals because when a wart or other protuberance forms on the skin, if the Myojin’s stone is brushed against it, the wart or other protuberance will fall off.
 However, if you do not return the stone twice as many times as the number of stones you borrowed in return, the wart that should have fallen off will grow back.

 ~Hochi Koishiya ……~

-It is said that once upon a time, there were seven temples and eight halls in Hatsuchi, located south of Karuizawa.
+It is said that once upon a time, there were seven temples and eight halls in Hotechi, located south of Karuizawa.

-In Kanpo 2, the area was hit by an unprecedented flood, and the seven temples, eight halls, and the Nioh-sama enshrined there were swept away by the waters.
+In Kanpo 2, an unprecedented flood hit the area, and these seven temples and eight halls, as well as the Niou-sama enshrined there, were swept away by the water.
 It is said that Hatsuchi must have been a good place for Nioh-sama to live.

 ~Oshidateyama

 When Minamoto no Yoritomo came to hunt at the foot of Mt.
-Asama with his men, his beloved hawk escaped and nested on Mount Oshidate, 1,102 m above sea level.
+Asama with his men, the hawk he cared for escaped and nested on Mount Oshidate, 1,102 m above sea level.
 Since then, it is said that hawks have been breeding in the Oshidateyama area.
 Oshidate, which is 1,102 m above sea level.

-According to an oral legend, the abbot of this temple buried a lot of gold in the rock, and then he sang the following song and hung it on the rock.
+According to an oral legend, the abbot of this temple buried a large amount of gold, and then he sang the following song and hung it on the rock.
 The legend says that the priest of the temple buried a lot of gold in the rock, and then he sang the following song: “A thousand gold pieces and two thousand gold pieces were dug up in the morning sun and evening sun, but no one was able to dig them out.

 Minamoto no Yoritomo often came to the foot of Mt.
 Asama to hunt and practice his martial arts.

-It is said that this big man used to take a wild boar by the hand every day and boil it on a rock as a kamado, and that the rock that resembles a kamado near the top of Mt.
+It is said that this big man used to take a wild boar by the hand every day and boil it on a rock as a kamado, and that the rock that resembles a kamado near the top of Yagasaki Mountain is said to be the remains of this.

-Furthermore, it is said that Kumoba Pond, which is popularly known as “Omizubata” in Karuizawa, was formed by the footprints of this great man, D’Erambo, who seems to have been an incredibly large man.
+Furthermore, Kumoba Pond, known as “Omizubata” in Karuizawa, is said to have been formed by the footprints of this big man, Dairanbou, who seems to have been an incredibly large man, but his name may be humorous.

-It is said that every year on Misoka Day in January, demons go around houses in the Karuizawa area to see which house has the most beautiful daughters, and on Setsun Day in March, they kidnap the most beautiful of the daughters.
+It is said that every year on Misoka Day in January, demons go around the Karuizawa area to see which houses have beautiful daughters, and on Setsuna Day in March, they kidnap the most beautiful of the daughters, so at Misoka, they skewer three large dumplings (called “demon’s eyeballs”) at a time and place them in each room.
 The ogre would then come and say, “I have two eyeballs, but you have three,” and run away.

-When the lord would pass by, the government office would notify the innkeepers, and each innkeeper would take care of the road to his own place.
+Whenever a lord would pass by, the government office would notify the innkeepers, and they would take care of the roads in their own yards.
 The innkeepers were supposed to take care of their own roads.
 When a feudal lord of tens of thousands of koku (about $50,000) passed through, new sand was brought in front of each house and placed in the middle of the road about 1 m wide, so that the soil could not be seen.
 The village officials would then escort them to the outskirts of the inn, dressed in kimono, and have a child hold a stick about one meter long and “pay the first bell” (also called “pay the dew”), followed by the village officials and the innkeeper, etc. The villagers would get down on their knees and bow their heads, and it was not possible to look in on them from inside their houses.

 Pickup Site